Our favourite hardy annuals for spring transplanting.

 A field of blooming Calendula!
 We grow varieties such as Ivory Princess and Orange Prince.
 These types grow stocky, tall stems with very full blooms, which make them superior for cutting.

-Once planted, these 'cool flowers' are tolerant of light frosts.
-We usually have a frost blanket ready just in case, though!
-Since we grow flowers commercially, we want to ensure our crop looks great and doesn't show any signs of damage; however, in a home garden, you don't need to worry!
+Once planted, these cool flowers can usually handle light frosts.
+We still like to keep frost cloth on hand just in case.
+Since we grow flowers commercially, we want to make sure our crop looks its best and shows no signs of damage.
+In a home garden, though, there’s usually no need to worry too much over a light frost.